JackKelly/light-speed-io/design.md

 Allow for very fast access to:
 * [Zarr](https://zarr.dev/) arrays.
 Jack is mostly focused on [sharded Zarr arrays](https://zarr.dev/zeps/accepted/ZEP0002.html).
 But LSIO could also be helpful for non-sharded Zarr arrays.
+    * Jack is particularly focused on speeding up the data pipeline for training machine learning models on multi-dimensional datasets.
+This is described in [Jack's blog post](https://jack-kelly.com/blog/2023-07-28-speeding-up-zarr).
 * Other file formats used for multi-dimensional arrays, such as NetCDF, GRIB, and EUMETSAT's native file format.
 (LSIO could help to speed up [kerchunk](https://fsspec.github.io/kerchunk/))

 ## Timeline

 Ha! :smiley:.
 This project is in the earliest planning stages!
 It'll be _months_ before it does anything vaguely useful!
 And, for now at least, this project is just Jack hacking away his spare time, whilst learning Rust!

+## Priorities

+Jack's priority is to build an MVP that's sufficient for loading sharded Zarrs from a local SSD using Linux io_uring.
+Benchmark this against existing Zarr implementations.
+Test in a machine learning pipeline.

+If this proves to provide a significant speed-up, then Jack will focus on implementing reading from cloud storage buckets, possibly using io_uring for async network IO.

 ## Design